TCA166/mcSavefileParsers/README.md

 ## cNBT

 For parsing of the nbt files I have chosen to use the [cNBT](https://github.com/chmod222/cNBT/tree/master) library.
-These files are located in the appropriately named folder and need to be compiled using the script next to them to make the modelGenerator compile properly.
+These are compiled automatically using make, and then linked together into cNBT.o.

 ## API